LordTocs/CastMate-Deckboard/README.md

 # CastMate Deckboard Plugin

 This plugin allows deckboard activate a CastMate remote trigger.
 It forms a useful bridge between Deckboard and CastMate.
 It is only compatible with CastMate 0.5+.
+See https://www.github.com/LordTocs/CastMate or https://www.castmate.io/

 # Developer Info